Reports

 Download Report

-The Things That Matter 3 Report (2021)
+The Things That Matter 3 (2022)

 This third report in the Student Voice Postcards series reflects responses from 13,868 South Australian children who completed postcards in 2021.
 Children told their Commissioner about the importance of family and friends, as well as how much pride they take in being kind and caring and in looking after people, the environment, and animals.
-They also told her they enjoy making people laugh, and that they wanted adults to know they ‘have their back’, and that whilst it may not always be obvious, they love and appreciate all that adults do for them.
+They also said they enjoy making people laugh, and that they wanted adults to know they ‘have their back’, and that whilst it may not always be obvious, they love and appreciate all that adults do for them.

 Download Report

-The Things That Matter to Children (2021)
+The Things That Matter 2 (2021)

 This second report reflects responses from 8,379 South Australian children who completed postcards in 2020 – a year like no other.
 Children value their freedom to play, have fun, and be active and creative.
 They recognise this will change as they get older and take on ‘adults responsibilities’ working, providing for others, and paying bills and taxes.
 Children want everyone, no matter where they live and who they are, to have a home, a voice, kind friends and family, a good education, a rewarding job, and enough money to afford healthcare, food, transport, education and housing.
 While many want to travel, others have aspirations closely tied to their home region.
 Children care about and are affected by issues both on a local and global scale.
 Helping animals and the environment is just as important as helping other people.